AdobeDocs/commerce-php/src/pages/coding-standards/php.md

 ### Coding standard compliance

-Developers should consistently use [PHP_CodeSniffer] to enhance the readability of the code and ensure that it meets the Magento Coding Standard.
-[PHP_CodeSniffer] is the most popular tool in use throughout the [PHP](https://glossary.magento.com/php) development community.
+Developers should consistently use [PHP_CodeSniffer](http://pear.php.net/manual/en/package.php.php-codesniffer.faq.php) to enhance the readability of the code and ensure that it meets the Magento Coding Standard.
+[PHP_CodeSniffer](http://pear.php.net/manual/en/package.php.php-codesniffer.faq.php) is the most popular tool in use throughout the [PHP](https://glossary.magento.com/php) development community.
 It provides the mechanism of checking code compliance with specific coding standard.

-The set of Magento rules is located in [`ruleset.xml`][ruleset.xml] file of Magento Coding Standard.
+The set of Magento rules is located in [`ruleset.xml`](https://github.com/magento/magento-coding-standard/blob/develop/Magento2/ruleset.xml) file of Magento Coding Standard.

-Learn more about using rule sets with PHP CodeSniffer [ruleset]
+Learn more about using rule sets with PHP CodeSniffer [ruleset](http://pear.php.net/manual/en/package.php.php-codesniffer.annotated-ruleset.php)

 ### Literal Namespace Rule